MidnattLantern/hidoc/README.md

 HiDoc
 ===
 HiDoc is a platform designed for artists and illustrators to share and document their creative process.
 Unlike other art-sharing platforms such as ArtStation, DeviantArt, X, or Pinterest, HiDoc is optimized for documenting the creative process rather than just the finished product.
-The current versioin of the platform allows artists to document their artwork by writing paragraphs that record the date of documentation.
+The current version of the platform allows artists to document their artwork by writing paragraphs that record the date of the documentation.
 The poster can be updated whenever they want.
 They can also leave links to any site where they want to be seen, using the deployed link feature.

-HiDoc is designed to complement existing artist sharing platforms with niche features that are appropriate for documenting the creative process.
+HiDoc is designed to complement existing artist-sharing platforms with niche features that are appropriate for documenting the creative process.
 Therefore, HiDoc does not have a like or follow feature since that does not contribute to the value of documentation.
-It does however, have a "watch project" feature that allows users to save and keep track of interesting projects.
+It does, however, have a "watch project" feature that allows users to save and keep track of interesting projects.

 There are many reasons why an artist might want to document their art projects, mainly to save credibility.
-The ambition with the HiDoc project is that artists can link to a HiDoc project page in their description, reducing plagiarism, where AI-generated artwork is discredited since the process of AI-generated art cannot be documented.
+The ambition of the HiDoc project is that artists can link to a HiDoc project page in their description, reducing plagiarism, where AI-generated artwork is discredited since the process of AI-generated art cannot be documented.
 With HiDoc, human artists with a certain artistic direction are not accused of using AI since that can be documented.

-HiDoc is built upon React/ React Bootstrap, connected to a Django API trough Axios.
+HiDoc is built upon React/ React Bootstrap, connected to a Django API through Axios.

 More features will come in the future, such as documenting images alongside paragraphs.